Practice hub

 Which German prepositions take the accusative case?

 The fixed-accusative prepositions are durch, für, gegen, ohne, um (memorise as DOGFU or 'durch-für-gegen-ohne-um').
-They always take accusative, no exceptions.
+They consistently take the accusative.

 Which German prepositions take the dative case?

 The fixed-dative prepositions are aus, bei, mit, nach, seit, von, zu (often memorised as 'aus-bei-mit-nach-seit-von-zu').
-They always take dative.
+They consistently take the dative.

 What are German two-way prepositions (Wechselpräpositionen)?